raddad772/raddad772.github.io/_posts/2024-07-21-genesis-vdp-pt-3.md

 So, the VDP outputs a pixel every 8 or 10 main clock (mclk) ticks, depending on a few things.

 Internally, the VDP has a /5 clock divisor.
-It is also capable of changing to /4 or linking to EDCLK, an external clock at /4 divisor, to output pixels in 320-wide mode.
+It is also capable of changing to /4 or linking to EDCLK, an external clock which provides a mixture of /4 and /5 at different times, see below.

 In H32 mode, the VDP keeps the /5 divisor.

 In H40 mode, the VDP keeps the /4 divisor during the visible portion of each scanline, to allow it to output pixels faster.
 During part of the invisible portion of each scanline, the VDP is at the /5 divisor.
 It does this all throughout the frame, even during vblank, when H40 is enabled.

 The reason for this, is that a 256-pixel scanline takes the same amount of time to output as a 320-pixel scanline.
-So it has to output them faster in 320-pixel mode.
+So it has to output pixels faster in 320-pixel mode.
 However the hblank (the time the beam takes to reposition to the start of the next line) has to remain the same length of time.

 There's a bit more flexibility in timing, and PAL is of course different, but that covers most games on an NTSC console.